Arulmani1990/assignment/README.md

 Angular version - 12 and above.

+Install Npm in terminal use - npm install

 start the application use - ng serve

 Once application started successfully go to browser use http://localhost:4200/.